Waste Prevention and Planning for Community Events

-Large venue means a permanent facility that annually seats or serves an average of more than 2,000 individuals within the grounds of the facility per day.
-A venue facility includes, but is not limited to, a public, nonprofit, or privately owned or operated stadium, amphitheater, arena, hall, amusement park, conference or civic center, zoo, aquarium, airport, racetrack, horse track, performing arts center, fairground, museum, theater, or other public attraction facility.
+A large venue means a permanent facility that annually seats or serves an average of more than 2,000 individuals within the grounds of the facility per day.
+A venue facility includes but is not limited to, a public, nonprofit, or privately owned or operated stadium, amphitheater, arena, hall, amusement park, conference or civic center, zoo, aquarium, airport, racetrack, horse track, performing arts center, fairground, museum, theater, or other public facilities.

 A lot of food is brought in, cooked and sold at community events, and often a lot of food is wasted.
+This may include your food vendors, community groups, and on-site facilities.
 Food can easily be recovered and donated to feed hungry people.

 Bring a reusable bag.
 A lot of the fun at events is walking around the booths to look at and purchase unique and handcrafted items.
 Say 'no' to plastic bags.